deeplearning4j/deeplearning4j/multinetwork.md

 Momentum is an additional factor in determining how fast an optimization algorithm converges on the optimum point.

+If you're bored, and you want to speed up the training, increase the momentum.
+But you should know that higher speeds can lower a model's accuracy.

+To dig deeper, momentum is a variable between zero and one that is applied as a factor to the derivative of the rate of change of the matrix.
+It affects the change rate of the weights over time.

 ### L2 regularization constant

-This is the lambda discussed in the equation [here](http://ufldl.stanford.edu/wiki/index.php/Backpropagation_Algorithm).
+This is the lambda discussed in [this equation](http://ufldl.stanford.edu/wiki/index.php/Backpropagation_Algorithm).

-*pretraining step*
+*Pretraining step*

 For pretraining -- i.e. learning the features via reconstruction at each layer -- each layer is trained and then the output is piped to the next layer.